 Mix acetonitrile or methanol with water.
 The ratio of water to organic solvent depends on the nature of the experiment.

-The higher the ratio of water, the less soluble the organic material is in the mobile phase.
-As a result, the speed at which they move through the column will be slower.
-On the other hand, if the concentration of acetonitrile or methanol is high, the compounds adsorbed on the ODS column will be more soluble in the solvent and will move forward more easily.
+If the ratio of water is high, the organic substance will be less soluble in the mobile phase.
+As a result, the speed of movement through the column will be slower.
+On the other hand, if the concentration of acetonitrile or methanol is increased, the compounds adsorbed on the ODS column will be more soluble in the solvent and will move forward more easily.

 The time it takes for a substance to be detected is called the retention time.
 It is important to understand that depending on what kind of mobile phase you are creating, the retention time for the target compound to be observed by HPLC will vary greatly.